Mail & Parcels

 - Reporting any suspicious activity to the front desk clerk

 Students who get locked out of their room may obtain a temporary key at the front desk, which must be returned within one hour.
-Keys that are not returned to the desk will be considered lost.
+Keys that are not returned to the desk will be considered lost and a charge will be assessed to the resident for it's replacement.

 Duplication of residence hall keys is strictly prohibited and will result in disciplinary action.